Edith Hamilton: Honors and recognition

 In 1906 Hamilton became the first headmistress of the Bryn Mawr School in Baltimore, Maryland.

-In 1950 Hamilton received an honorary degrees of Doctor of Letters from the University of Rochester and the University of Pennsylvania.
+In 1950 Hamilton received the honorary degree of Doctor of Letters from the University of Rochester and the University of Pennsylvania.
 She was also the recipient of an honorary degree from Yale University in 1960.
 In addition, Hamilton was elected to the American Institute of Arts and Letters in 1955 and the American Academy of Arts and Letters in 1957.

 Hamilton received the National Achievement Award in 1951 as a distinguished classical scholar and author.
 She received the award along with Anna M. Rosenberg, Assistant Secretary of Defense.
 The award was created in 1930 to honor women of accomplishment and inspire others.

 Hamilton was awarded the Golden Cross of the Order of Benefaction, Greece's highest honor, and became an honorary citizen of the city in 1957.

 In 1957 and 1958 she was interviewed by NBC television, and in 1957 The Greek Way and The Roman Way were selected by the Book of the Month Club as summer readings.
 John F. Kennedy invited her to his inauguration, which she declined.
 He also sent an emissary to her home asking for advice about a new cultural center.

 In 1958 the Women's National Book Association awarded her for her contribution to American culture through books.
 George V. Allen, director of the United States Information Agency (USIA) and one of the speakers at the award ceremony, remarked that her interpretation of the democratic spirit of ancient Greece, defined "the fundamental of the democratic ideal itself."
 He also noted that USIA included seven of her books in its overseas libraries in order to help people of other countries interpret American ideals.